First National's commitment to privacy

 Challenging compliance – how First National respects and responds to your privacy concerns

+to First National's Privacy Office at the telephone, e-mail address or mailing address listed below.
 The Chief Privacy Officer may from time to time, designate one or more individuals to act on her/his behalf.

 Please be sure to include your name, address, mortgage number (if applicable), preferred method of communication, the nature of your question or complaint and relevant details, including past communications with us, if any.
-If you have a complaint
+If you have

-and it is justified, we will take the steps necessary to resolve the issue.
+a complaint and it is justified, we will take the steps necessary to resolve the issue.

 First National Financial LP